delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 PASSIVES

-Wilderness Ascetic: Select proficiency in either the Nature or Survival skill.
+Wilderness Ascetic: Select proficiency in either the Nature, Survival, or Animal Handling skill.

 Precision Throwing: You throw with considerable finesse and can use your Dexterity modifier instead of Strength modifier for to-hit attack rolls when throwing objects.

 ACTIONS

-Recall Austerities: Use a standard action to mentally revisit your harsh training in extreme environments, steeling yourself.
-You receive a 1d4 bonus on saving throws for the next 5 turns.
-This functions like Resistance, but does not require Concentration.
+Recall Austerities: Once per Short Rest, you may use your bonus action to mentally revisit your harsh training in extreme environments, steeling yourself.
+You receive a 1d4 bonus on saving throws and resistance against all forms of energy for 3 turns.

-Sentience Link: Use 4 Ki to create a long-lasting mental link with all sentient creatures, enabling communication with animals and reading the thoughts of more intelligent beings until your next Long Rest.
+Sentience Link: Use 3 Ki to create a long-lasting mental link with all sentient creatures, enabling communication with animals and reading the thoughts of more intelligent beings until your next Long Rest.

-Calm Creature: Use 3 Ki to placate a sentient creature (animal, plant, monster, humanoid) for 10 rounds.
-When used on an ally, behaves like the spell Calm Emotions.
+Calm Creature: Use 2 Ki to placate a sentient creature (animal, plant, etc.) for 10 rounds.
 May provoke hostility once the effect fades.
+(PLANNED: When used on an ally, behaves like the spell Calm Emotions)

 Pounce: Use your bonus action and 1 Ki to focus ki into your legs, tripling your jumping distance for 10 rounds.